Eortvald/02467_group4/content/network-analysis.md

 prev: data-description
 next: text-analysis
 ---
+# Netwoek analysis

-# Constructing the Network of fine-food products
+## Constructing the Network of fine-food products

 In order to analyze the relation between Amazon fine-food products based on the users action, we construct a network accordingly.
 <br>